Common Questions from Scholarship Applicants

 • We recommend you contact your school’s financial aid office and ask if outside scholarships will displace any grants they might offer you.

 • If your college proposes a reduction in your grant assistance (not in a loan or work-study program), we may be able to hold your scholarship award for the following semester or year.
-Please contact Deb Battit to discuss your situation at Deb@cfect.org or 860-442-3572 or toll-free at 1-877-442-3572.
+Contact us to discuss your situation.

 • If you decide not to attend once your scholarship award has been sent to your school, the school should return the funds to the Community Foundation.

-• If we do not hear from you by September 30 of the respective application year, your scholarship may be forfeited.
+• If we do not hear from you by September 30 of the award year, your scholarship may be forfeited.

 • Read more about how to Renew a Multiyear Scholarship

 We communicate primarily by email.
 We strongly recommend you use an email address that you will continue to use after high school graduation.
-Remember to check your junk/spam files for emails from “@cfect.org” or the online scholarships system, “@grantinterface.com.”
-It would be very helpful if you provide us with your personal cell phone number in case we need to contact you.
+Remember to check your junk/spam files for emails from “@cfect.org” or “@grantinterface.com” and add us to your safe sender list.